-If the input parameter value for the DELETE_ARCHIVED_LOG_FILES parameter is a non-zero value, online archived log files that were created before this backup will be deleted.
+If the input parameter value for the DELETE\ARCHIVED\LOG\FILES parameter is a non-zero value, online archived log files that were created before this backup will be deleted.
 The log files are deleted only after a successful backup.

 If authentication and SQL authorization are both enabled, only the database owner has execute privileges on this procedure by default.
-See "Enabling user authentication" and "Setting the SQL standard authorization mode" in the Derby Developer's Guide for more information.
+See "Configuring user authentication" and "Configuring user authorization" in the Derby Security Guide for more information.
 The database owner can grant access to other users.